victoriacheng15/frontend-mentor-challenges/time-tracking-dashboard/README.md

 The goals:

-- To continue learning about `Tailwind CSS`
+- To continue learning about `Tailwind CSS` and improve `JavaScript` skills
 - View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
 - Switch between viewing Daily, Weekly, and Monthly stats